Command line interface (CLI)

 See how to use and manage your Platform.sh projects directly from your terminal.
 Anything you can do within the Console can be done with the CLI.

-If you have issues with missing libraries on a Mac, see how to troubleshoot CLI installation on M1 Macs.
+If you have issues with installation on a Mac, such as missing libraries, see how to troubleshoot CLI installation on M1 Macs.

 To list and manage your projects, authenticate by running the following command:

 This process opens a browser tab for you to log in.
 It also creates certificates on your computer for SSH.